Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 # Fox ML Infrastructure — Strategic Roadmap

+FoxML Core is the core research and training engine of Fox ML Infrastructure.

 Direction and priorities for ongoing development.
 Timelines are aspirational and subject to change.

 ---